Frequently Asked Questions:

 What happens once I am matched with a therapist?

 In order to book an appointment with a therapist, individuals will be asked to sign up for an account using Owl Practice, our secure and encrypted service platform.
 This includes adding personal information and your payment details (a credit card that will be used to process payments following sessions).
 Your private card details are not seen by us, and are not visible in your account (except the last 4 digits).
 They will never be seen in your child/youth’s account either.
+Unfortunately, at this time, this is the only payment method that we are able to accept.
+Receipts are provided for clients to claim with their private insurance.

 What happens after I sign up for my account?